Home > Switzerland with Kids

 About the Author:

 We love to travel and didn’t want to give that up when our children came along.
-As we juggled 3 kids while traveling we’ve learned that despite the difficulties of traveling with children it’s the most bonding experience.
-We’ve created Travelingbunch to share our kids’ view of the places we’ve been to, hoping these tips will help other families in their travels.
+As we juggled 3 kids while traveling we’ve learned that despite the difficulties of traveling with children it’s a great bonding experience.
+We’ve created the Travellingbunch blog to share our kids’ view of the places we’ve been to, hoping these tips will help other families in their travels.
 Have a great time.